nonabelian/talk_april_2018-puppy/Readme.md

 # Puppy Scientific Computing Talk April 2018
-##Demographic Clustering ZCTA5
+## Demographic Clustering ZCTA5

 The notebook contains the one-off analysis, which saves the model details.
 The model details are contained in the model folder, so the app can be run immediately.
+Below is example output of the project:

 ![Demo App](images/demo_app.png)